Call for Participation

 The start of the event will be in conjunction with the official inauguration of the new Dutch National Supercomputer, which will take place on June 13.
 The mayor of Amsterdam, Dr. Job Cohen, will attend the starting meeting.

 Below we mention 28 different games for which a program can be submitted to the Olympiad.

 |Dots and Boxes||Shogi|

-We are willing to host more games, such as Ataxx, Dvonn, Mediocrity, Onyx, Tamsk, TwixT and Zèrtz but we do not know of the existence of adequately playing programs.
+The game of Renju, claimed to be solved, is still welcome since we have not seen a fully-operational program on internet that plays perfectly.
+Moreover, we are willing to host more games, such as Ataxx, Dvonn, Mediocrity, Onyx, Tamsk, TwixT and Zèrtz but we do not know of the existence of adequately playing programs.
 We are awaiting suggestions and proposals of programmers before we include them in the official list given above.

 For each game a tournament will take place provided that at least two programs enter the tournament for that particular game.
 Gold, Silver and Bronze medals will be awarded to the leading programs in each tournament.

 The Tournament Director of the WCCC and Computer Olympiad will be: H.J. van den Herik.

 The rules of the WCCC and Computer Olympiad will be soon published.